ProbablyClem/utoipauto/README.md

 ### Import from src folder

 If no path is specified, the macro will automatically scan the `src` folder and add all the methods carrying the `#[utoipa::path(...)]` macro.
-Here's an example of how to add all the methods contained in the rest module.
+Here's an example of how to add all the methods contained in the src folder.

 ```rust
 ...